greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/managing/startstop.html.md

 ```

-## <a id="task_maint_mode"></a>Starting the Master in Maintenance Mode
+## <a id="task_maint_mode"></a>Starting the Coordinator in Maintenance Mode

-Start only the master to perform maintenance or administrative tasks without affecting data on the segments.
+Start only the coordinator to perform maintenance or administrative tasks without affecting data on the segments.

 Maintenance mode should only be used with direction from VMware Technical Support.
-For example, you could connect to a database only on the master instance in maintenance mode and edit system catalog settings.
+For example, you could connect to a database only on the coordinator instance in maintenance mode and edit system catalog settings.
 For more information about system catalog tables, see the *Greenplum Database Reference Guide*.

 1. Run `gpstart` using the -m option: